dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 ### Choose two hosts (by reffering to their host_id values) who are superhosts (available in the host_is_superhost field), and show all of the listings offered by both of the two hosts

+This allows us to see all the listings that these hosts have

 ```javascript
    db.listings.find(